 Pokhara, essentially a lakeside town, attracts explorers, nature lovers and adrenaline junkies with its spectacular natural beauty, an array of fishing opportunities, mountain biking, exciting treks such as Poonhill, Annapurna Base Camp and Annapurna Circuit, visiting the peace pagoda, paragliding and sunbathing.
 It is one of those destinations that you certainly wish to visit for the second time in your life.
 Boating and strolling down the lakeside in Pokhara is definitely two of the top things to do in Pokhara.

-Kathmandu might not be one of those cities that offers bike-friendly locales to its visitors, but there is no shortage of biking opportunities once you head towards the east or the rim routes.
+Especially Kathmandu might not be one of those cities that offers bike-friendly locales to its visitors, but there is no shortage of mountain bike tours in Kathmandu and Nepal.
 One of the best and most challenging biking excursions can be found in Shivapuri National Park.
 The dirt roads that start off at the Budhanikantha entrance are hardly ever used, and the challenging patches in between simply makes riding all the more exciting.
 Those searching for easier options can explore the Godavari, Bungamati and Chapagaun roads, known for their serene beauty and easy trails.
-Another popular alternative is Dhulikel, the starting point of the circuit which leads to the town of Panauti and the Namobuddha stupa.
+Another popular mountain biking tour is Kathmandu to Nargakot and back.
+If you’re looking for a real challenge, do the Annapurna Circuit on a mountain bike.

 Insider Tip – You might want to explore the Dakshinkali road biking option as well.
 The area puts together an uphill ride with beautiful cultural attractions all around.